jbcoe/value_types/DRAFT.md

 `allocator_traits<Allocator>::value_type` is not the same type as `T`, the program is ill-formed.
 Every object of type `indirect<T, Allocator>` uses an object of type `Allocator` to allocate and free storage for the owned object as needed.
-The owned object is constructed using the function `allocator_traits<allocator_type>::construct` and destroyed using the function `allocator_traits<allocator_type>::destroy`.

-// DRAFTING NOTE: [indirect.general]#3 modeled on [container.reqmts]#64
+3. Constructing an owned object with arguments `args...` using an allocator `a` means calling `allocator_traits<allocator_type>::construct(a, p, args...)` where `p` is a pointer obtained by calling `allocator_traits<allocator_type>::allocate`.

-3. Copy constructors for an indirect value obtain an allocator by calling `allocator_traits<allocator_type>::select_on_container_copy_construction` on the allocator belonging to the indirect value being copied.
+4. Copy constructors for an indirect value obtain an allocator by calling `allocator_traits<allocator_type>::select_on_container_copy_construction` on the allocator belonging to the indirect value being copied.
 Move constructors obtain an allocator by move construction from the allocator belonging to the object being moved.
-Such move construction of the allocator shall not exit via an exception.
 All other constructors for these types take a `const allocator_type& argument`. _[Note 3: If an invocation of a constructor uses the default value of an optional allocator argument, then the allocator type must support value-initialization. --end note]_ A copy of this allocator is used for any memory allocation and element construction performed by these constructors and by all member functions during the lifetime of each indirect value object, or until the allocator is replaced.
 The allocator may be replaced only via assignment or `swap()`.
 Allocator replacement is performed by copy assignment, move assignment, or swapping of the allocator only if